rafed/rafed.github.io/content/publication/03 Code style/index.md

 authors:
 - admin
 - Dr. Ahmedul Kabir
-date: "2020-01-051T00:00:00Z"
+date: "2022-12-051T00:00:00Z"
 doi: "10.48550/arXiv.2206.10891"

 # Schedule page publish date (NOT publication's date).
-publishDate: "2020-01-05T00:00:00Z"
+publishDate: "2022-10-05T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: arXiv
+publication: International Workshop on Quantitative Approaches to Software Quality
-publication_short: arXiv
+publication_short: QuASoQ

-abstract: Code style reflects the choice of textual representation of source code.
-This study, for the first time, explores whether code style can be used to identify good programmers with a vision that recruitment process in the software industry can be improved.
-For analysis, solutions from Google Code Jam were selected.
-The study used cluster analysis to find association between good programmers and style clusters.
-Furthermore, supervised machine learning models were trained with stylistic features to predict good programmers.
-Results reveal that, although association between programmers with particular clusters could not be concluded, supervised learning models can predict good programmers.
+abstract: Code style is an aesthetic choice exhibited in source code that reflects a programmers individual coding habits.
+This study is the first to investigate whether code style can be used as an indicator to identify good programmers.
+Data from Google Code Jam were chosen for conducting the study.
+A cluster analysis was performed to find whether a particular coding style could be associated with good programmers.
+Furthermore, supervised machine learning models were trained using stylistic features and evaluated using recall, macro-F1, AUC-ROC and balanced accuracy to predict good programmers.
+The results demonstrate that good programmers may be identified using supervised machine learning models, despite that no particular style groups could be attributed as a good style.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.